icehrm/icehrm.github.io/_docs/leave.md

 <div class="note info">
   <h5></h5>
   <p>
-  There are 14.39 leaves are accrued for this year (for the period 2015-01-01 to 2015-10-19).
+  There are 14.39 leaves accrued for this year (for the period 2015-01-01 to 2015-10-19).
 Also it shows the number of day that will be accrued till end of the year from now, which is 3.61 days
   </p>
 </div>